soulwhisper/homelab-ops/docs/src/infrastructure/proxies.md

 - In my homelab, internet connections, especially to registries, need a corporate proxy;
 - However, this HTTP/S based proxy has a negative impact on 'HTTPS POST' and 'QUIC';
-- Also, proxies are handled outside the cluster, `todo: replace with tproxy gateway`;
+- Also, proxies are handled outside the cluster;

 ### Cloudflared proxied